petuum/autodist/_sources/usage/tutorials/multi-node.md.txt

     If not provided, it will use the default system default `python`.
     * `shared_envs` *pair* (optional): the key-value environment variable pairs for a remote (non-chief) node to use

-> In the current release, the multi-node coordination is based on SSH and Python virtual environments;
+> Multi-node coordination is currently limited to SSH and Python virtual environments.
-while other types of coordination are being actively developed.
-For example to support for docker container instead of Python virtual environment, or for K8 launching instead of SSH, etc.
+Other types are under development.
+For coordination on container level, please refer to the [docker setup](docker.md).

 ### Environment Preparation

-Below are the steps of setting up environments for multi-node training.
+To set up environments for multi-node training follow the steps below.
-If you are familiar with Docker, you could skip the following and follow this straight-forward [instruction](docker.md) to directly launch with Docker.
+If you are familiar with Docker, use these simple [instructions](docker.md) to launch directly from Docker.

 Before running your program distributed with AutoDist on multiple nodes,
 1. The model should be able to train on each node successfully with AutoDist, as in